adapter-hub/website/posts/2023/03/adapterhub-v3_2.md

 ## Adapter Composition for Prefix Tuning
 Parameter-effifient fine-tuning methods have proven to be modular.
 Combining multiple adapters can be beneficial for transfer learning across languages.
 In v.3.2 we add `Stack`, `Parallel` & `BatchSplit` compositions to prefix tuning.
 In previous `adapter-transformers` versions, you could combine multiple bottleneck adapters.
 You could use them in parallel or stack them.
-Now, this is also possible for prefix-tuning adapters.
-Add multiple prefixes to the same model to combine the functionality of multiple adapters (Stack) or perform several tasks simultaneously (Parallel, BatchSplit) [Learn more](https://docs.adapterhub.ml/adapter_composition.html#stack)
+Now, this is also possible for prefix tuning adapters.
+Add multiple prefixes to the same model to combine the functionality of multiple adapters (`Stack`) or perform several tasks simultaneously (`Parallel`, `BatchSplit`).
+[Learn more](https://docs.adapterhub.ml/adapter_composition.html#stack)

 ## Enable parallel sequence generation with adapters
 In v3.2 you can use the `Parallel` block in combination with the `model.generate()` method.
 This allows to generate text for multiple adapters simultaneously.
 As a result, generation can now be used in a multi task inference setup and generate text for multiple tasks within one forward pass.

 ## New model integrations
 The new v3.2 of `adapter-transformers` adds support for adapters for several new models:
-- Add BEiT integration
+- BEiT
-- Add GPT-J integration
+- GPT-J
-- Add CLIP integration
+- CLIP
-- Add ALBERT integration
+- ALBERT
-- Add BertGeneration
+- BertGeneration

 ## Fixed